alixwh/moviebase/README.md

 ## Moviebase
 Team members: Brigite Kerge, Häli Hinno
 ### Project description
-Movie recommendation site.
+Movie database site.
 The visitor can get suggestions based on their answers to some questions.
 They can also sort movies based on categories etc and find information about the movies.
-It's possible to create a user where they can add ratings to movies and then get recommendations based on this data.
+It's possible to create a user where they can add ratings to movies.
 Additionally users can create a watchlist.
 ### Technologies used
 Docker Desktop
 NPM